Leviathan321/opensbt-core/README.md

 [VIDEO]()

 OpenSBT provides a modular and extandable code base for the application of search-based testing approaches on AD/ADAS systems.
-OpenSBT has been already applied to the safety assessment of an industrial AEB using the Prescan Simulator.

-The tool provides the following features:

-- [ ] Integration...
-- [ ] ...
-- [ ] HV Analysis of search algorithms

 ## Preliminaries